 What is planned maintenance?

-Planned but unscheduled maintenance occurs in situations where the maintenance plan for an asset is to wait for it to breakdown.
+Also known as run-to-failure maintenance, planned but unscheduled maintenance occurs in situations where the maintenance plan for an asset is to wait for it to breakdown.